 Setting up the Thinkpad W541 with Arch Linux and full-disk encryption was a bit daunting.
 So I wrote down some notes during the process.
 Here they are.

 This post might be useful to you if you have a W541 as well.
-And it will probably be useful for me when I manage to break my computer and need to reinstall everything.
+And it will probably be useful to me when I need a new Thinkpad and want to install Arch Linux on it.

 The first encryption method I look at is Veracrypt.